denex-a-poulose/testgenx/README.md

-# test-data-gen
+# testgenx

-`test-data-gen` is a simple yet powerful mock data generator for developers.
+`testgenx` is a simple yet powerful mock data generator for developers.
 It allows you to quickly generate realistic dummy data for API testing, form validation, or other development tasks based on customizable schemas.
 Whether you're testing endpoints or need mock data for a project, this package helps you generate the data you need quickly and efficiently.

 ## Features